kusl/hailhydra/README.md

 This is just a test

-1. Login to Docker Hub, with your credentials, eg:
+1. Login to Docker Hub, with your credentials, e.g.:

     ```
     $ docker login
     Login with your Docker ID to push and pull images from Docker Hub.
 If you don't have a Docker ID, head over to https://hub.docker.com to create one.